NDSU Development Foundation grant supports livestock research

 The livestock industry may someday owe NDSU researcher Erika Berg a big "thank you."

-The assistant professor of animal sciences is studying livestock fertility; specifically, Berg is exploring how a certain supplement given to sheep may help the animals maintain pregnancies.
+The associate professor of equine studies is studying livestock fertility, specifically, Berg is exploring how a certain supplement given to sheep may help the animals maintain pregnancies.

 A compound called lipoic acid is naturally occurring in the body, and it helps to augment or moderate insulin in the blood.
 At the same time, all pregnant mammals produce a hormone called progesterone, which is necessary to maintain the pregnancy.
 Earlier studies demonstrated that reduced insulin concentrations have a direct correlation with increased clearance of progesterone from the body, and less progesterone contributes to early pregnancy loss.